 Paul Nicholls QC has a diverse practice which includes in particular cases at the commercial end of employment law but also broader commercial work and regulatory and public law cases.

 A major part of his practice is in High Court employment and related commercial work.
-This involves urgent applications for injunctions and related relief, including search and freezing orders, applications to enforce post-termination restraints, to prevent team moves and for springboard relief and orders for the interrogation of computers in order to identify and delete confidential information.
+A substantial aspect of that work involves making or resisting applications for injunctions, of which Paul has many years’ experience.
+This work arises in numerous contexts including applications to enforce post-termination restraints, to prevent team moves and for springboard relief, for search and freezing orders and orders for the interrogation of computers in order to identify and delete confidential information.
 This work also involves substantial trial litigation such as team move claims, wrongful dismissal, bonus claims and restrictive covenant and garden leave trials.
 He also undertakes purely commercial cases involving a range of contractual disputes and commercial arbitrations.

 As an example of the overlap between areas of practice, his injunction experience has led to work in a range of areas including restraining an individual from purporting to provide legal services to clients of a firm of solicitors contrary to the Legal Services Act and securing an injunction to prevent a local authority election being held.

 He also undertakes the full range of statutory employment work, including heavy discrimination and whistleblowing claims which often entail multi-week hearings.
-He is also involved in cases which raise novel or difficult points of law, such as whether holiday pay had to include pay for voluntary overtime.
-He has appeared in the EAT and Court of Appeal on numerous occasions in connection with this work, in the widest range of cases such as whistle blowing, age discrimination, associative disability discrimination and members of a tribunal who fall asleep.
+He is also involved in cases which raise novel or difficult points of law, such as whether holiday pay had to include pay for voluntary overtime and whether the tribunal had territorial jurisdiction over US domiciled parties.
+He has appeared in the EAT and Court of Appeal on numerous occasions in connection with this work, in the widest range of cases such as whistle blowing, age discrimination, associative disability discrimination and a case concerning members of a tribunal who fell asleep.